slokhaiyer/Ivyhack2020/README.md

 *Learning to cook* is a skill so many people are looking to - especially during the quarantine.
 What better way than doing it with the people you love.\

 Simply ger a new recipe and then a streaming link to send to friends and family. \
-Our website is deisgned to be easily accesible by even the least tech savvy people - making it perfect for the granparents looking to connect with their grandkids over a batch of cookies made accross the country.
+Our website is deisgned to be easily accesible by even the least tech savvy people - making it perfect for the granparents looking to connect with their grandkids over a batch of cookies made accross the country. \
+Once you're done cooking, you can show off your favourite recipes on the submissions page.\

-  Scope : \
+Future Scope: \
-             - Users can play their go-to songs while cooking; \
-             -  @chenchen pls add a few more :grin:
+ - Sorting feature with tags to group the categories of food. \
+ - A feature to be able to rate your favourite recipies. \
+ - A way of generating random recipes given the users' input for what indgredients they already hav at hand.
 ### Who did you design this project for?
   - We aim to have no age bars and this project is for anyone who loves experimenting. \
   - Adding to the theme of Ivy Hacks 2020 *Building Bridges, Breaking Barriers* we as a team have tried to help people all across the globe connect with their loved ones.